Self-consistent surface superconductivity in time-reversal symmetric Weyl semimetals

 Given the potential implications of these findings for topological superconductivity, it is essential to understand what drives the pairing from which the surface superconductivity emerges as well as to address the large difference between surface and bulk critical temperatures.
 This requires a self-consistent theoretical framework that allows for an order parameter that depends on the position in the surface Brillouin zone (BZ).

 Here we introduce a variational approach that meets this challenge.
 A previous approach~\cite{nomani2023intrinsic} adopted an effective surface Green’s function method, with an order parameter included in the first surface layer.
-Our general method, in contrast, directly accounts for the penetration of the surface states into the bulk, allowing for a self-consistent assessment of the superconducting gap opened both at the surface and in the bulk of the material.
+In contrast, we argue that the penetration of the surface states into the bulk is an essential component of the emergent superconductivity.
+Therefore, we introduce an independent method that generally allows for a self-consistent assessment of the superconducting gap opened both at the surface and in the bulk of the material.

 In the context of Weyl semimetals, given the recent observation of surface superconductivity, the application our method is of fundamental importance for two reasons.
 First, their surface Fermi arcs are anomalous: they can only be realized at the surface of a 3D bulk, and not in any standalone 2D system~\cite{nomani2023intrinsic, hosur2012friedel}.
 Second, their penetration depth is tied to their topology, given that their localization length diverges as they merge with the projections of the Weyl points on the surface BZ~\cite{haldane2014attachment, xu2015observation, matis2019surface, vocaturo2024electronic, chang2016signatures, huang2015weyl, sun2015topological, xu2015discovery}.